hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 The [Pusher-Fake](https://github.com/tristandunn/pusher-fake) gem will provide a transport using the same protocol as pusher.com.
 You can use it to locally test an app that will be put into production using pusher.com.

-Firstly add the Pusher, Pusher-Fake and Hyperstack gems to your Rails app
+Firstly add the Pusher, Pusher-Fake and Hyperloop gems to your Rails app

 - add `gem 'pusher'` to your Gemfile.
 - add `gem 'pusher-fake'` to the development and test sections of your Gemfile.